 You can appeal to have your home put into a lower valuation band, but only in certain situations.

 Please note that council tax bands are based on property values as at 1 April 1991.
 Recent purchase prices therefore are not necessarily the best evidence.
 Rebanding will not take place if the increase or reduction in value is relatively small and is not enough to move the dwelling to another band.

 If you wish to make an appeal you should write to the Valuation Office Agency, not to Portsmouth City Council.
 The address is as follows:

 If you do decide to appeal against the valuation band of your property, please remember that you must keep your council tax paid up to date.

-- Where homes are unoccupied and substantially unfurnished, Portsmouth City Council will apply a discount of 0%.
-You will need to pay full council tax
+- Where homes are unoccupied and substantially unfurnished, Portsmouth City Council will apply a discount of 0%, requiring the full council tax charge to be payable

-- Where a property remains unoccupied and substantially unfurnished for a period of two years or more, the City Council has decided to charge an empty homes premium of the relevant maximum in addition to the full Council tax charge.
+- Where a dwelling remains unoccupied and substantially unfurnished for a period of two years or more, the City Council has resolved to charge an empty homes premium of the relevant maximum in addition to the full Council tax charge

 - Homes that are empty and furnished will be charged 100% of the bill; this includes second homes.